Caligula: Public profile

 Barrett describes some of the supposed equestrian offences punished by Caligula as "decidedly trivial", and their punishments as sensationalist.
 Dio claims that Caligula had more than 26 equestrians executed in a circus "fracas"; in Suetonius' biography "more than 20" lives were lost in what is almost certainly the same event, described as a violent but accidental crush.
 Some sources claim that Caligula forced equestrians and senators to fight in the arena as gladiators.
 Condemnation to the gladiator arena as a combatant was a standard punishment, doubling as public entertainment, for non-citizens found guilty of certain offences.
 Laws of AD 19 by Augustus and Tiberius banned voluntary participation of the elite in any public spectacles, but the ban was never particularly effective, and was broadly ignored in Caligula's reign.
-During Caligula's illness two citizens, one of whom was an equestrian, offered to fight as gladiators if only the gods would spare the emperor's life.
+During Caligula's illness two citizens, an equestrian named Atanius Secundus and a plebeian named Publius Afranius Potitus, offered to fight as a gladiator and take their own life if only the gods would spare the emperor's life.
 The offers were insincere, intended to flatter and invite reward.
 When Caligula recovered, he insisted that they be taken at face value, to avoid accusations of perjury: "cynical, but not without wit of a kind".

 Public reform and finance

 Quadrans celebrating the abolition of a tax in AD 38 by Caligula.
 The obverse of the coin contains a picture of a Pileus which symbolizes the liberation of the people from the tax burden.
-Caption: c caesar divi avg pron avg / pon m, pp cos des rcc.
+Inscription: c caesar divi avg pron avg / pon m, pp cos des rcc.